 What is Insurance Fraud?

 Fraud occurs when someone knowingly lies to obtain some benefit or advantage to which they are not otherwise entitled or someone knowingly denies some benefit that is due and to which someone is entitled.
-Depending on the specific issues involved, an alleged wrongful act may be handled as an administrative action by the California Department of Insurance (CDI) or may investigated as a criminal matter by the CDI, local district attorney’s office or other law enforcement agency.
+Depending on the specific issues involved, an alleged wrongful act may be handled as an administrative action by the California Department of Insurance (CDI) or may be investigated as a criminal matter by the CDI, local district attorney’s office, or other law enforcement agency.

 Automobile Insurance Fraud

 Automobile insurance fraud is one of the most widespread and lucrative fraud problems in the United States.
 The effects of automobile insurance fraud are significant for both the insurance companies and ultimately the consumer with increased insurance costs (National Insurance Crime Bureau estimates that $200-$300 per year is added to each individual insurance premium).
 Additionally, some of these automobile insurance schemes come with substantial physical risks to the law abiding citizens of our community.
 The Napa County District Attorney’s Office in partnership with the California Department of Insurance actively investigates allegations of automobile insurance fraud.
 By educating and informing the public of this problem, we strive to minimize the impact of this type of fraud in our community.

 Read the helpful document, Automobile Insurance Fraud: What you need to know (PDF).

 Workers' Compensation Insurance Fraud